An Italian Christmas Eve fish recipe: pesce spada alla ghiotta from Sicily.

 Swordfish recipes are more popular in the South: Sicily, Calabria, Puglia, and Campania.
 Fishy reigns of fresh ingredients and tomato seasonings.

 This Christmas Eve fish recipe is perfect for busy and crowded Christmas dinners.
-You can grill the swordfish and prepare the seasoning ahead of time and put them together last minute.
+You can grill the swordfish and prepare the seasoning ahead of time, then put them together at the last minute.

 Ingredients